Attendance Policy

 - The school discourages children from being withdrawn from school for holiday purposes.

-- If a teacher has concerns regarding a student’s attendance, these concerns should be passed on to the relevant Head of Year and, if felt necessary, the appropriate member of the Senior Leadership Team (SLT).
+- If a teacher has concerns regarding a student’s attendance, these concerns should be communicated to the relevant Head of Year and, if deemed necessary, the appropriate member of the Senior Leadership Team (SLT).

 - The Heads of Year are required to monitor student attendance through iSAMS at regular intervals throughout the term.

-- An office staff member is responsible for cross-checking the completion of all class registers on iSAMS every day.
+- An office staff member is responsible for verifying the completion of all class registers on iSAMS daily.

 - Teachers should be familiar with the attendance codes on iSAMS and use them accordingly.